-El Nido Nature Reserve in the province of Palawan is a unique place in the Philippines that will satisfy even the most demanding travelers.
-El Nido Marine Reserve Park is a few dozen of small and medium-sized islands near the northern part of the island of Palawan:
+El Nido Marine National park in Palawan is a unique place that will satisfy even the most demanding travelers who visit the Philippines.
+El Nido Marine Park consists of small islands near the northern part of the island of Palawan and includes:

 - Incredible bays and lagoons

 Imagine all this and rich underwater world with coral gardens and mysterious marine life!